icopy-site/awesome/docs/awesome/awesome-open-source-supporters.md

 A curated list of awesome companies that offer their tools and services for free to Open Source and public projects.

-**Note: While there are many companies that have great free tiers (https://github.com/zachflower/awesome-open-source-supporters/blob/master/Slack, for example), this list focuses specifically on organizations that have made an overt commitment to the Open Source community.**
+**Note: While there are many companies that have great free tiers (Slack, for example), this list focuses specifically on organizations that have made an overt commitment to the Open Source community.**

 ## Contents